TouK/QuaK/readme.md

 Prawy alt - strzał

 # Running
-Starting the project from IDEA or any other IDE requires that working directory is set to core/assets (other than that you can find a playable demo on Release page)
+Starting the project from IDEA or any other IDE requires that working directory is set to core/assets (other than that you can find a playable demo on Release page) - see the above screenshot.

 # Controls
 Left player: